ryjen/grand-schemes/README.md

 * [kata](https://github.com/ryjen/kata): (practice in the art)
 * [challenges](https://github.com/ryjen/challenges): pulling coding challenge emails into a repository
-* [writing a custom shell](https://github.com/ryjen/os/tree/master/shell): and other OS stuff like paging
+* [writing a custom shell](https://github.com/ryjen/os/tree/master/shell): and other OS stuff like scheduling and paging

 ## MUDs